 Early History of the Brammal family

-Another 295 words (21 lines of text) covering the years 1502, 1594, 1663 and 1635 are included under the topic Early Brammal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brammal research.
+Another 62 words (4 lines of text) covering the years 1502, 1594, 1663, 1635, 1659, 1653 and 1654 are included under the topic Early Brammal History in all our PDF Extended History products and printed products wherever possible.

 Brammal Spelling Variations